center-for-threat-informed-defense/m3tid/docs/measuring.rst

 Results tab of that calculator.

 .. figure:: _static/ex1scores.png
-   :alt: Overall TID and Component Scores
+   :alt: Overall Dimension and Component Scores
    :align: center
    :width: 80%

-   Overall TID and Component Scores
+   Overall Dimension and Component Scores

 .. figure:: _static/ex1kiviatdim.png
-   :alt: Radar Chart: Comparison of TID Dimensions
+   :alt: Radar Chart: Comparison of Dimensions
    :align: center
    :width: 80%

-   Radar Chart: Comparison of TID Dimensions
+   Radar Chart: Comparison of Dimensions

 .. figure:: _static/ex1kiviatall.png
-   :alt: Radar Chart: Comparison of all Key TID Components
+   :alt: Radar Chart: Comparison of all Key Components
    :align: center
    :width: 80%

-   Radar Chart: Comparison of all Key TID Components
+   Radar Chart: Comparison of all Key Components

 After an organization conducts this initial assessment and understands the current status of their threat informed defensive program, the scoring and associated